 Job browsing can be tough for introverts.
-You might be reading through each job listing slowly, trying to figure out if the job requires you to do any form of sales or not.
+You might be reading through each job listing recruitment agencies featured.
+Trying to figure out if the job requires you to do any form of sales or not.
 But it’s not just sales, you’re taking measures to avoid any and all forms of jobs that will put you in the spotlight.

 But before we begin….let’s first define what an extroverted job is.

 For all intents and purposes of this article, an extroverted job is one that requires interaction and a lot of face-time with people.
 Examples include customer service, telesales, or tourist attraction guide positions.

 I’m an introvert, why should I work an extroverted job?

 You’ll develop useful skills (both soft and hard skills) that will be useful to both your resume and future role.
 Positions such as customer service jobs have been proven to help improve your emotional intelligence and people skills.
 Other benefits include:

 Networking with multiple co-workers, each with different and unique skills sets that you can learn from.

 You’ll learn to be around with people, instead of shying away.

 You learn to be flexible and solve problems head-on.
 This will help you with your career development because you’ll be able to show future companies how much you’ve achieved and your abilities to tackle problems head-on.

 So now that we’re done clarifying, let’s visit all the reasons that introverts in Singapore should apply for extroverted jobs.